NativeScript/docs-v7/docs/code-sharing/migrating-a-web-project.md

 ## Migrating Project content

-The **ng add @nativescript/schematics** command converts the project to a code sharing structure, but it doesn't convert your app contents.
+The **ng add @nativescript/schematics** command converts the project to a code-sharing structure, but it doesn't convert your app contents.

 The next step from here is to migrate your: